nullteilerfrei/reversing-class/lecture-notes/reversing-class.md

 The program used to pack a sample is referred to as a _packer_.
 Some people use the term exclusively for tools that use compression as the only means of obfuscation, and use the terms _crypter_ or _protector_ for other variants.
 We don't.

 Packing is a very convenient method of obfuscation: It allows the malware author to use their comfort zone toolchain in development and obfuscate the sample by simply applying a packer to it.
 Packed samples can be notoriously hard to reverse engineer when the packer stub has been made subject to additional obfuscations that we will discuss below.
 However, the weakness of packing as an obfuscation technique is the fact that at some point during execution, the unpacked sample will be in memory or on disk.
-The universal solution to defeat this technique is therefore dynamic analysis, which is out of scope for this course.
+The universal solution to defeat this technique is therefore dynamic analysis, which we will get into later.

 ## Control Flow Obfuscation